 You must provide proof of legal residence in the country where you live.
 In the United States, you can do this by providing:

-- a valid visa and supporting documents (a Form I-797, Notice of Action, recently issued by the Department of Homeland Security)
+- a valid visa and supporting documents (a Homeland Security's 797 Notice of Action)

 - a valid residence permit

-If you hold US nationality, you can prove you are legally resident in the United States by providing:
+Do you have the American nationality?
+Then you can show that you are legally residing in the United States by providing:

 If you do not have valid US immigration documents, you must hold a ‘Certification of Non-existence of a Record of Naturalization’.
 You can request this document from US Citizenship and Immigration Services.